ArakelTheDragon/Library_Other/README.md

 25. **ESP8266_GLCD128x64_Test_v4_WorkingImprovements**.**zip**, ESP8266 nodeMCU & LCD Display ST7567S GM12864-59N
 26. **Proteus_XC8_MeasureCarBat_v1.zip** Measures the signal on pin AN0 and turns on LEDs in sequence from pin RB0 to RB3.
 Uses PIC16F88, PIC16F84A does not have an ADC module.
-27. KiCad_SimpleDCMotorControl_v1.zip - simple DC motor direction and RPM control, youtube vide
+27. KiCad_SimpleDCMotorControl_v1.zip - simple DC motor direction and RPM control, youtube video
+28. KiCad_nodeMCU_BoilerControl_v1.zip - control a boiler with nodeMCU wemos D1 mini and a DH11 temp sensor